 - Walking boot

-Here are some basic safety tips to help you prevent an injury such as a broken foot:
+Here are some basic safety tips to help you prevent a broken foot:

 - Start slowly with all exercise routines; do not force yourself to do more than you can handle.

 - Switch exercise routines up periodically.
 For example, swim one day and run the next.